-The Pepperdine Cross-School Collaborative Research Program is a new initiative that supports inter-school research collaborations.
+The Pepperdine Cross-School Collaborative Research Program supports inter-school research collaborations.
 Funded by the provost, the goal of this program is to encourage scholarly interaction between faculty from diverse disciplines and schools within Pepperdine University.
 This team-based approach allows for faculty collaboration and support across schools as well as manageability in terms of project organization and communication.

 Of specific interest are collaborations involving 2-3 faculty members from at least two of Pepperdine's schools on a unified research project.
 The faculty who have developed an integrated research project will submit a single, focused proposal.
 One faculty member will bear primary responsibility for leadership of the project, and, at the discretion of the schools involved, faculty from the other participating school may be designated as co-PIs.

-Each interested faculty group should submit a 2-4-page proposal addressing the items below.
+Each interested faculty group should submit a 2-4-page proposal addressing the following items: